kbengine/kbengine/kbe/src/lib/python/Doc/library/io.rst

    :func:`os.stat`) if possible.

-.. function:: open(file, mode='r', buffering=-1, encoding=None, errors=None, newline=None, closefd=True)
+.. function:: open(file, mode='r', buffering=-1, encoding=None, errors=None, newline=None, closefd=True, opener=None)

    This is an alias for the builtin :func:`open` function.

 .. exception:: BlockingIOError

-   Error raised when blocking would occur on a non-blocking stream.
-It inherits :exc:`IOError`.

-   In addition to those of :exc:`IOError`, :exc:`BlockingIOError` has one
-   attribute:

-   .. attribute:: characters_written

-      An integer containing the number of characters written to the stream before it blocked.
+   This is a compatibility alias for the builtin :exc:`BlockingIOError` exception.

 .. exception:: UnsupportedOperation

-   An exception inheriting :exc:`IOError` and :exc:`ValueError` that is raised when an unsupported operation is called on a stream.
+   An exception inheriting :exc:`OSError` and :exc:`ValueError` that is raised when an unsupported operation is called on a stream.